appbead/webkit-wiki/Porting-Old-Code-inside-WebKit.md

 * Replace `OVERRIDE` with `override`.
 (You may want to do the same with `Q_DECL_OVERRIDE` in non-API code as well)
-* `String::lower` was renamed to `String::convertToASCIILowercase`, however you should prefer `equalLettersIgnoringASCIICase` and similar to avoid unnecessary case convertion
+* `String::lower` was renamed to `String::convertToASCIILowercase`, however you should prefer `equalLettersIgnoringASCIICase`, `startsWithIgnoringASCIICase`, and similar to avoid unnecessary case convertion

 ### Smart pointers
 * `OwnPtr` and `PassOwnPtr` should be replaced with `std::unique_ptr`